Sciatica is an uncomfortable condition which can cause pain and discomfort to radiate from your lower back to your toes.

 You may have injured one of your spinal discs, either due to a single stress, like lifting a heavy weight, or by repetitive strains like poor posture.

 It may also be caused by spinal joint degeneration around the nerve, or muscle spasms around the nerve roots and along its pathway.
-The piriformis muscle is often involved in sciatic nerve compression and techniques of osteopathy and chiropractic are particularly efficient at addressing this form of sciatica.
+The piriformis muscle is often involved in sciatic nerve compression and bodywork can relieve this type of compression.

 As we age, sciatica may be caused by prolonged wear and tear to the spinal joints and lumbar discs at the base of the spine, commonly caused by overactivity throughout your life, or beginning a new, vigorous form of exercise later in life.